 This is a pack-animal supported adventure and teammates will carry a daysack while trekking.

-- Attempt to summit an unnamed mountain at 5400m (attempted only once – by Secret Compass in spring 2017).
+- Attempt to summit what is believed to be an unclimbed and unnamed mountain at 5400m (a neighbouring peak to the mountain attempted by Secret Compass in spring ’17).

 - View the world’s highest unclimbed mountain, Gangkhar Puensum (7570m), considered sacred and banned from future climbs.